HWAI-collab/HWAI/ReadMe/FNQPHNRiskStratificationTool.md

 2. Chen, T., & Guestrin, C. (2016).
 "XGBoost: A scalable tree boosting system." *Proceedings of the 22nd ACM SIGKDD*, 785-794.

 3. Diez Roux, A. V. (2001).
-"Investigating neighborhood and area effects on health." *American Journal of Public Health*, 91(11), 1783-1789.
+"Investigating neighbourhood and area effects on health." *American Journal of Public Health*, 91(11), 1783-1789.

 4. Liu, X., Faes, L., Kale, A. U., et al. (2019).
 "A comparison of deep learning performance against health-care professionals in detecting diseases from medical imaging." *Nature Medicine*, 25(8), 1252-1258.